Session Management

 History Panel

-- Chronological listing of all saved states
+- Chronological listing of all actions with timestamps

 RV/GTO Session Compatibility